David-B-M/cmsc447-sp2024-himalayans/README.md

 Note: currently there is no score saving since the level isn't complete (we don't have a win condition yet).

-Shoutout our awesome team of developers for each of those pages.
+Shoutout our awesome team of developers for each of those pages as well as @LT69018 and @samdev193 for the flask backend.
 - MainMenu: @cmgilger, @samdev193, @LT69018, @David-B-M, @ampham03
 - StartGame: @David-B-M @LT69018
 - ChooseLevel: @cmgilger
 - PauseMenu/LevelFail: @samdev193
 - ViewLeaderboard: @ampham03
-- LevelExample: @ampham03
+- Level: @ampham03
 <figure>
     <img src="current_appearance/MainMenu_4_4.jpg" height="300px">
     <figcaption>Main Menu Screen as of 4-4.
 ChooseLevel navigates to ChooseLevel page, rest are not functional.
 Credits - Connor, Jess, David.
 Moving background as of 4-9 (Credits - Anna).</figcaption>